 Snow algae are cold-adapted microalgae that bloom in melting snow (Leya 2013).
 Some species of snow algae produce red or orange pigments, which can color vast areas of polar and alpine snowfields.
 This decreases snow surface albedo, by one estimate enough to significantly increase snow melt (Ganey et al. 2017), potentially impacting drought (Staudinger, Stahl, and Seibert 2014; Barnhart et al. 2016) and snow-albedo feedback (Déry and Brown 2007).
 Thus, this microbiome could play an important role in the cryosphere, yet little is known about what species are present in snow algae blooms, and how communities vary from patch to patch.

 Efforts to characterize snow algae communities have been hindered by incomplete taxonomy, which is currently in a state of revision.
 Many species names are holdovers from the days of morphology-based identification, which may not reflect genetic differences.
 Microalgae can look completely different from one life stage to the next (Shah et al. 2016; Salomé and Merchant 2019), but life cycle studies are lacking for most species of snow algae, as many have not been cultured.
-No one has observed Sanguina nivaloides cells dividing in the lab or field.
+For instance, no one has observed the recently named species Sanguina nivaloides cells dividing in the lab or field.
 Whether red snow algae divide as green cells or red cells remains a topic of speculation with ambiguous microscopic evidence (Procházková et al. 2018; Novis et al. 2008).

 Recent molecular work shows that strains formerly lumped together as Chloromonas. cf. nivalis contain four genetically-distinct lineages (Matsuzaki et al. 2019), while cells described as Chloromonas cf. brevispina contain at least two genetically distinct clades (Matsuzaki et al. 2015).
 Sanguina is a newly defined genera of snow algae containing two species, but due to how new this genus is further sampling could reveal more species.
 Chlainomonas is another genus of snow algae genus, originally described by morphology, but one genetic marker places this within the Chloromonas clade.
 Two species are described on the basis of morphology, but rigorous multi-marker phylogenetic work is lacking to determine whether more species may be present.